-- 2. Development should be served by adequate drainage including surface and foul drainage; - New development should include on-site infrastructure to support sustainable development.
-This includes but is not limited to measures such as allowing connection to high speed broadband where/when available; - 4.
-All development proposals should provide vehicle and cycle parking (including garages) in accordance with the current and relevant County Council standards.
-Provision must also be made for visitors and tradespeople and that provision laid out to make a positive contribution to the development and its environment; - 5.
-Support an appropriately landscaped parking area in Church Paddock, as shown on CNDP Map 6 and Fig 4.6, beside the top entrance to the churchyard and coordinate/link with adjacent amenities.
+- 4. All development proposals should provide vehicle and cycle parking (including garages) in accordance with the current and relevant County Council standards.
+Provision must also be made for visitors and trades-people and that provision laid out to make a positive contribution to the development and its environment; - 5.
+New developments should provide electric vehicle charging points.
+There should be at least one charging point per dwelling for houses and for flats which have allocated car parking spaces.
+For flats which don't have an allocated parking space, provision needs to be made for a shared communal charging point.
+With regard to public car parking and residents car parking (both onstreet and off-street), long term consideration needs to be made, in co-operation with ESCC and Rother DC, for the provision of electric vehicle charging points; - 6.
+Support an appropriately landscaped parking area in Church Paddock, as shown on CNDP Map 6 and Fig 4.7, beside the top entrance to the churchyard and coordinate/link with adjacent amenities.
 A connection to Footpath 6a should be included as part of the plan.
-Measures must be taken to mitigate effects on the heritage and landscape in the area; - 6.
+Measures must be taken to mitigate effects on the heritage and landscape in the area; - 7.
 Development should not cause adverse effects on highway safety or congestion.